stephen-sorley/give-lively-simple/README.md

 Give Lively's existing simple donation widget is a nice way to allow donors to initiate a donation directly from your website.
 This is important to improve donor conversion.
 However, the simple donation widget has a few drawbacks:

+1. Support for separate monthly donation amounts, or picking a different initial donation frequency, is not yet implemented.

 1. It is not accessible via keyboard - if you try to select one of the amount buttons, you can't then tab past the "custom amount" button without clearing your selection.